 Kids don't respond well to shrieking alarms and flashing lights.
 They respond to clear instructions: "Walk calmly to the nearest exit."
-Our voice evacuation systems guide students and staff with spoken directions, and integrate with lockdown systems so everyone knows exactly what to do.
+Our voice evacuation systems guide students and staff with spoken directions, integrate with lockdown procedures, and include vape and smoking detection for dormitories and restrooms.

 "Fire in building B. All students please exit through the south doors."
 Clear, calm instructions work better than panic-inducing alarms.